magicblock-labs/conjunto/guidepoint/README.md

 *Important symbols:*

 - `GuideStrategyResolver`
-  - contains a `AccountProvider`
+  - depends on an `AccountProvider`
-  - contains a `SignatureStatusProvider`
+  - depends on a `SignatureStatusProvider`
   - Allow resolving a `GuideStrategy` into a `RequestEndpoint`
   - Allow resolving a signature into a `RequestEndpoint`
   - Allow resolving an address into a `RequestEndpoint`